Probe Card Market Size and Share

 Competitive Landscape

-FormFactor, Technoprobe, and Micronics Japan together controlled roughly 60% of 2025 revenue, placing the market in a moderately concentrated band.
+FormFactor, Technoprobe, and Micronics Japan together controlled roughly 60% of 2025 revenue, placing the market in a highly concentrated band.
 FormFactor’s USD 120 million MEMS design acquisition broadened its sub-2 nm patent estate by 50 filings, accelerating time-to-market for high-density vertical cards.
 Technoprobe’s fully integrated MEMS tip production enabled it to win 30% of TSMC’s 2 nm qualifications, eroding FormFactor’s historical lead.
 Micronics Japan leverages proximity to Kumamoto for just-in-time deliveries, capturing new orders tied to Sony image sensors.

 Technology differentiation drives share shifts.
 MPI Corporation’s ultrasonic self-cleaning tip extends life by 50%, a value proposition for fabs chasing cost-per-touch savings.
 Korean and Taiwanese specialists underprice incumbents on mature nodes; Korea Instrument clinched slots in Samsung’s 5 nm flow via aggressive customization.
 Probe-card-as-a-service contracts shift capital risk to suppliers but give emerging fabs access to bleeding-edge designs without multi-million-dollar outlays, changing revenue recognition models.